-The amount of the deductible is substantial.
-For accidents that occurred before August 1, 2015 the deductible is $30,000.00.
+The amount of the pain and suffering deductible is substantial.
+For accidents that occurred before August 1, 2015, the deductible is $30,000.00.
 This means that if you have serious and permanent injuries due to someone else’s negligence, and a jury awards you $35,000.00 for pain and suffering, the insurance company only has to pay you $5,000.00.
 If the judge or jury thinks a fair amount of compensation is $25,000.00, you receive zero.

 Oddly, if you have sustained a serious and permanent impairment resulting in pain and suffering valued at over $100,000, the deductible does not apply.
 This means that if your pain and suffering damages are $100,001, you receive $100,001.
 If the jury or judge believes the fair value of your pain and suffering is $100,000, you will receive only $70,000.

 The pain and suffering deductible may not seem fair, but this is the law passed by the Ontario government.
 In fact, the law has recently changed again.
 For accidents that occur on August 1, 2015 or later, the deductible is going up to $36,540.
 And then it is going to go up again.
 Every January 1, 2016 the deductible will be “adjusted”.
 The $100,000 figure after which the deductible is not applied is also going up, to $121,799.00, and will also be “adjusted” every year.